Codes Dictionary

 5.1.
 National Economy

-Our benchmark measures of net national wealth is market-value national wealth.
+Our benchmark measure of net national wealth is market-value national wealth.
 That is, corporations are valued at their market values (their equity liability).
 An alternative definition is book-value national wealth, which values corporations like the sum of their assets (minus their non-equity liability).

 WID code description